Questions & Answers

 Extractions are affected by:

 a) humidity – moisture will reduce the amount of extract and may make the extract “greenish” in colour as the moisture dissolves chlorophyll.
 Very dry raw material is best (see “decarbing” below);

-b) grind – if the grind is too fine, the raw material may “cake” under pressure, obstructing CO2 contact and transport.
+b) grind – if the material is very “oily” and the grind is too fine, the raw material may “cake” under pressure, obstructing CO2 contact and transport.
 On the other hand, if the grind is too coarse, the extractor will not hold much raw material.
 Because the raw material may consist of various different parts of the plant, experimentation is required;

 c) plant section – due to genetics, all parts of the same plant will yield the same “quality” of extract.
 However, the “quantity” will vary significantly by section;

-d) decarboxylation (“decarbing”) – a carboxl group in a molecule can decrease that molecule’s solubility in CO2.
-Removing the carboxyl group by applying heat may increase the solubility and result in higher yield per Cycle.
+d) decarboxylation (“decarbing”) – a carboxl group in a molecule will decrease that molecule’s solubility in CO2.
+Removing the carboxyl group by applying heat will increase the solubility and result in higher yield per Cycle.
 Generally speaking, raw material heated to 240F for 50 minutes will be satisfactory.
 Decarbing also helps to fully dry the raw material.
 There are many articles about decarbing on the Internet.